FESOTERODINE FUMARATE tablet, extended release

 Table 4 lists adverse events, regardless of causality, that were reported in the combined Phase 3, randomized, placebo-controlled trials at an incidence greater than placebo and in 1% or more of patients treated with fesoterodine fumarate 4 mg or 8 mg once daily for up to 12-weeks.

-Table 4: Adverse Events with an Incidence Exceeding the Placebo Rate and Reported by ≥1% of Patients from Double-Blind, Placebo-Controlled Phase 3 Trials of 12-weeks Treatment Duration
+Table 4: Adverse Events With an Incidence Exceeding the Placebo Rate and Reported by ≥1% of Patients From Double-Blind, Placebo-Controlled Phase 3 Trials of 12-Weeks Treatment Duration

 System organ class/Preferred term